As a first generation immigrant, starting from scratch, with only my skills, understanding of business, hard work, and my thoughts, I was able to:

 Is it common sense to say that the existing leaders are the best if we don’t try other candidates first and see what they can achieve for us?

 I’m not running for the money.
 I already gained that through hard work and determination.

 I’m not running for the fame.
 I already gained that through authoring books and media.

-I’m running because I decided to devote the rest of my life to serving you and our country!
+I’m running because I’m ready to devote the rest of my life to serving you!